EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 Containers can only be used using shell commands.
 Containers can only be pulled from the GHCR into your Safe Haven using the CES tools `ces-pull` command so this command should be used within the CES test VM too.
 The `ces-pull` command accesses a SHS container pull proxy service through which containers are pulled.
 The container pull proxy service only allows containers to be pulled from authorised container registries - this is why your containers must be pushed to GHCR, as described above.

-You can pull a container from your GHCR repository using the `ces-pull` command:
+You can pull a container from your GHCR repository using the `ces-pull` command as follows:

 ```sh
 ces-pull [<runtime>] <github_user> <ghcr_token> ghcr.io/<namespace>/<container_name>:<container_tag>